irfanhakim-as/linux-wiki/topics/distrobox.md

     yay -S unrar
     ```

-5. Export the binary we had installed, `unrar` from the container so that we have access to it on our Bazzite desktop:
+5. Export the binary we had installed, `unrar` from the container so that we have access to it on our desktop:

     ```sh
     distrobox-export --bin $(which unrar) --export-path /home/${USER}/.local/bin